EnocFuentes/home/README.md

 # Enoc Fuentes
-I am experienced in...
-I attended ...
-I worked with...
+I am a Geography and Environmental Science student and Facilty Steward at Locust Grove Nature Center.
+This website showcases the various ArcGIS projects I have completed.

 # Analyzing Squirrel Nesting Habits on UMBC Campus
 *Completed December 2022*